leo2904/txtopener/README.md

 # txtopener
-easy utility that provides a reader that converts almost any encoder to UTF-8 without BOM
+easy utility that provides a reader that converts almost any encoding to UTF-8 without BOM